Hielscher Ultrasonics

 General Hints and Tricks

-When using the homogeniser for the infusion of flavours better results are obtained when the solids have been reduced in size prior to being homogenised, this will increase the surface area exposed to the sonotrode.
-The same principle applies when using the homogeniser for particle size reduction.
-Think of the homogeniser as a fine finishing tool not a course grinder!
+When using the homogenizer for the infusion of flavours better results are obtained when the solids have been reduced in size prior to being homogenised, this will increase the surface area exposed to the sonotrode.
+The same principle applies when using the homogenizer for particle size reduction.
+Think of the homogenizer as a fine finishing tool not a course grinder!
 In the reduction of particle sizes much of the work is done by the high speed collisions of particles accelerated the forces generated at the sonotrode.
 Much better results will be obtained if some of the particle reduction is done before sonication.
 Starting with the bulk particle size reduction already done means that a greater surface area is exposed to sonication and that the smaller particles will be accelerated in the liquid more quickly, resulting in higher collisions with a force to further break down particles.
-Less work will also need to be done by the homogeniser, allowing the temperature to be controlled better.
+Less work will also need to be done by the homogenizer, allowing the temperature to be controlled better.

-As the homogeniser works at quite a localised level it is useful when in use with larger samples of say several hundred millilitres or more to provide additional agitation to ensure that the volume around the sonotrode is refreshed, ensuring complete sonication of the sample.
+As the homogenizer works at quite a localised level it is useful when in use with larger samples of say several hundred millilitres or more to provide additional agitation to ensure that the volume around the sonotrode is refreshed, ensuring complete sonication of the sample.
 This is particularly true of more viscous samples.
 A good magnetic stirrer is a useful way to achieve this.
 The agitation also helps with ensuring the volume of liquid around the sonotrode is not overheated.
 Using an ice bath, or dry ice pieces in the sample will help remove the energy imparted by the sonification.
 As already discussed if the material is temperature sensitive, use lower power settings over an increased period of time and or use the pulse mode to limit the temperatures generated in the sample allowing the sample to cool between sonic pulses.

 Christian Mittermeier preparing a cucumber emulsion using Hielscher's ultrasonic device UP200Ht